gbiggs/rtshell/README.txt

-rtinject    Inject data into an input port of a component. rtls        List the contents of the current working directory of the RT tree. rtmgr       Control managers to create and delete components. rtpwd       Print the current working directory of the RT tree. rtreset     Reset a component.
+rtinject    Inject data into an input port of a component. rtls        List the contents of the current working directory of the RT tree. rtmgr       Control managers to create and delete components. rtprint     Print the data being transmitted by a port to the console. rtpwd       Print the current working directory of the RT tree. rtreset     Reset a component.